 If you have children with ADHD in your classroom, you’re not alone.
 Some 3 to 5 percent of all kindergarten through 12th-grade students have been diagnosed with some form of attention-deficit hyperactivity disorder (ADHD).
 These children don’t misbehave deliberately; they have a neurological disorder that makes it difficult for them to concentrate and control their behavior.

 To respond to a child’s recurring inappropriate behavior, Acker recommends a multisensory approach.
-“If a student has trouble remembering to raise her hand, a good strategy is to write the specific desired behavior on an index card and just hand the card to the child,” says Acker.
+“If a student struggles to remember to raise her hand, try writing the specific desired behavior on an index card and just hand the card to the child,” says Acker.
 “This works just as well as saying, ‘Mary, you forgot to raise your hand again.'”

 Look beyond behavior to see the whole child.
 Children with ADHD need to know that there’s someone who understands why they have trouble listening and sitting still.